-Hayward is one of the renoted pool cleaners manufacturers.
-Their recent product, Hayward Navigator pool cleaner, is one of the most successful pools clean, perhaps one of the best suction pool cleaner.
+Hayward is one of the renowned pool cleaner manufacturers.
+Their recent product, Hayward Navigator pool cleaner, is one of the most successful pool cleaners, perhaps one of the best suction pool cleaners.

-However, in this article, you with me are going to address those issues.
+However, in this article, I’m going to address those issues and tell you how to do Hayward navigator troubleshooting.
 So, without stretching the introduction any longer, let’s direct move on to the problem and solution part.

 - Top 7 Tips For Hayward Navigator Troubleshooting

-- 2. Why my Hayward Navigator going in a circle/ in one direction?
+- 2. Hayward Navigator going in a circle/ in one direction

-- 3. Why my cleaner is moving so slowly or so fast?
+- 3. Cleaner is moving so slowly or so fast

-- 4. Why is my pool cleaner not staying at the bottom of my pool?
+- 4. Pool cleaner not staying at the bottom of the pool

 - 6. Why does my pool cleaner get stuck in corners or steps?